 There are numerous services that allow the sender to track emails, including when email was opened, which links...
 Read more

-To get started, add SafeGmail then sign in to your Gmail account.
-To be able to use SafeGmail, you need to switch to the old compose layout first.
+First, install SafeGmail and log in to your Gmail account.
+To use SafeGmail, switch to the old compose layout.

-Click Compose to open up a new compose box.
-At the bottom right of the box, you will see an arrow pointing downwards.
-Hover over it and you will see that it’s the ‘More Options’ icon.
-Click on it and select ‘Switch back to old compose’.
+Click Compose to open a new email.
+In the bottom right corner, hover over the downward arrow to reveal the ‘More Options’ icon.
+Click it and choose ‘Switch back to old compose’.

-You have to log out and sign in again to your Gmail account to start using SafeGmail.
+Log out and log back in to Gmail to activate SafeGmail.

-The question you have set earlier will appear.
-The receiver must then enter the answer to the question to access the mail decryption page.
+The security question you set will appear.
+The recipient must enter the correct answer to proceed.

-… then, paste the string of characters into the box in the mail decryption page.
+Paste the copied text into the designated box on the decryption page.